two-inc/git-hooks/README.md

 ## Add Hook To Repo

 First make sure you have installed pre-commit in your repo with `brew install pre-commit` and installed the relevant hooks with `pre-commit install --hook-type <type>`.
-See `stages` in [.pre-commit-hooks.yaml](.pre-commit-hooks.yaml) for relevant hook types.
+See `stages` in [.pre-commit-hooks.yaml](.pre-commit-hooks.yaml) for relevant hook tpes.
 For more information on pre-commit usage, refer to [docs](https://pre-commit.com/#developing-hooks-interactively).

 ### Example Config